argilla-io/argilla/argilla/docs/how_to_guides/import_export.md

     === "Argilla configured dataset"

         The example above will pull the dataset's `Settings` and records from the hub.
 If you only want to pull the dataset's configuration, you can set the `with_records` parameter to `False`.
-This is useful if you're just interested in a specific dataset template or you want to make changes in the dataset settings and/or records.
+This is useful if you're just interested in a specific dataset template or you want to make changes in the records.

         ```python
         dataset = rg.Dataset.from_hub(repo_id="<my_org>/<my_dataset>", with_records=False)